jporeilly/Ansible/Labs/04 Project - Tomcat/tomcat.md

 ```
 Note: this approach can become complex and error prone.
 Best practice is to install based on defined 'Roles', which you'll cover in the next section.

+This has installed Tomcat as root.. so you'll need to switch to:
+Username: Centos
+Password: centos

-This has installed Tomcat as root..  not ideal..  can you modify the playbook so it gets installed under ansadmin?
+not ideal..  can you modify the playbook so it gets installed under ansadmin?

   > test the installation: http://localhost:8090  on Node2